EriksenJ/ra_guide/README.md

 paper/
 ```

-- Raw data is stored in a separate folder.
-If more than one set of raw files exist, they should be separated into subfolders with meaningful names and possibly date of compilation (this is particularly relevant with compiled raw data from Statistics Denmark).
+- We store raw data in a separate folder.
+Suppose we have more than one raw data set, for example, from Statistics Denmark and the Ministry of Education.
+We then separate them into subfolders with meaningful names and possibly a date of compilation so we can keep track of versions.

 ```
 buildraw/